Updated: Sep 4, 2021

 In 'The Alchemists', you are presented with an extra choice at the beginning of the game.
 Three from eight patients are chosen at random before play begins.
 Then each player chooses which patient they will try to cure.
 This is done by placing the relevant essence card into their flask.
 Each aliment will bring the player a different potential extra power if they can cook the right potion.

 In the first round, nothing changes.
 But then each subsequent round, and growing each time, you are able to control your destiny a little more.
 At the end of the preparation phase, you will move your essence marker along a certain number of spaces.
 One space for each different colour chip you pulled that round.
 Another space if your neighbour’s cauldron exploded.
 And another space if the white chips in your cauldron totals exactly seven!
-The amount needed to explode.
-So, now you gain a benefit from exploding but only if you explode perfectly!
+The amount needed to exceed in order to explode.
+So, now you gain a benefit from narrowly avoiding an explosion but only if you do so perfectly!
 Not a huge benefit, but something.

 This is a clever rule.
 If you got this bonus on the essence track simply from exploding, players would not care if they exploded as much, if at all.
 But to say you gain the benefit from a total of seven white chips only is a smart touch.
 It makes pulling extra chips when on four white chips or more so much more exciting.
 And less stressful.
 Seven white chips can now be something to aim for!